Graphs arising from the dual Steenrod algebra: Introduction

 These $A^\vee(n)$ are Hopf algebra quotients so the Hopf algebra structure on the dual Steenrod algebra $A^\vee$ descends to the quotient $A^\vee(n)$ \cite{Rosen72, AdamsMargolis74}.
 Dualizing these quotient Hopf algebras yields finite subalgebras $A(n)$ of the Steenrod algebra $ A$ which are generated by reduced $p$-th power operations $P^i$, where $i \leq p^{n-1}$, and the Bockstein operation $\beta$.

 Both the sub-Hopf algebras $A(n)$ and their duals $A^\vee (n)$ facilitate computation of homotopy groups via the Adams spectral sequence.
 Many Adams spectral sequence computations begin with $\Ext$ over the Steenrod algebra $A$.
-This initial computation can sometimes be done over the simpler finite sup-Hopf algebra $A(n)$ instead via a change-of-rings isomorphism \cite[A1.3.12]{Ravenel86} (see also \cite[\textsection 2]{Bailey10} for a concrete example of this phenomenon).
+This initial computation can often be done over the simpler finite sup-Hopf algebra $A(n)$ instead via a change-of-rings isomorphism \cite[A1.3.12]{Ravenel86}.

 One of the main purposes of this paper is to give a graph theoretic interpretation of the quotients $A^\vee (n)$ when $p$ is an odd prime.
 Similarly to Wood's construction at the prime $2$ \cite[\textsection 8]{Wood98}, this is accomplished by associating to every monomial $x \in A^\vee (n)$ a graph $G_x$ on the vertex set $\{1, 2, 2p, 2p^2, \cdots, 2p^n \}$.
 We then study the properties of the ensuing graphs.